BrainbaseHQ/kafka-master-prompt/3_abhinav_crawler.md

 1. **NEVER use requests, urllib, curl, or BeautifulSoup** - Always use WebCrawler
 2. **NEVER parse HTML manually** - WebCrawler returns clean markdown
-3. **ALWAYS use WebCrawler for web content** - It handles JavaScript, authentication, dynamic content via API service
+3. **ALWAYS use WebCrawler for web content** - It handles JavaScript, authentication, and dynamic content
 4. **Choose the right crawling method**:
-   - Use `crawl_simple()` for static sites (faster, lightweight, direct HTTP)
+   - Use `crawl_simple()` for static sites (faster, lightweight)
-   - Use `crawl()` for JavaScript-heavy or dynamic sites (uses API service)
+   - Use `crawl()` for JavaScript-heavy or dynamic sites
    - Use `crawl_multiple()` or `crawl_batch()` for parallel processing
-5. **Use sessions for stateful operations** - Sessions maintain cookies, authentication across requests
+5. **Use sessions for stateful operations** - Sessions maintain cookies and authentication across requests
 6. **Prefer parallel crawling** for multiple URLs - It's much faster
 7. **Use search_and_crawl** for research tasks - Combines search + crawl efficiently
 8. **Handle errors gracefully** - Check result['success'] before using content
-9. **API will fallback to simple HTTP** - If the API service is unavailable, it automatically falls back to simple HTTP crawling
+9. **Automatic fallback** - The crawler will automatically use the best available method
    - LLM extraction for complex/varied structures
    - Full browser crawl for dynamic/JS-heavy sites